 There were so many different occasions during the shoot when I would doubt myself and what I was doing or why.
 But each of the women of color I worked with, especially the black women, was there to uplift me anytime I thought about stopping the shoot because nobody would care or want to see us.
 As a black woman, I’m not sure just how often people realize that it’s easy to doubt yourself and what you are doing.
 Model Ashleigh Elizabeth once explained:

 “What separates me from other individuals (in the bridal industry) is not just the color of my skin and my size.
 It’s me.”

 All of their faith combined helped me believe in myself and our collection vision for this project.
 On set, no one was nervous about blasting Rihanna, Drake, Beyoncé, or Solange for the models to vibe to as they vogued.
 This was our space and this was for all of us.

 Regardless of our talent, the bar is set so much higher for women of color.
 The images we create often go unnoticed because our bodies and culture are so often only appreciated by people within our communities.

 Before we even stepped foot on the set, I began to realize as we worked together the project was evolving.
 What started off as kind of a middle finger to the bridal industry turned into something so much more significant.
 The project reinforced the unbreakable sense of community that we as marginalized people can thrive off of.
-Each person involved was helping to push for inclusive images.
-Because of that, I think it’s equally important that you hear from them, too:

 The most significant part of this project was proving that creating diversity and inclusiveness is not the mountain people make it out to be.
 It sucks to be tokenized as the one speck of brown in a sea of whiteness, but it is even worse to have art created for your culture by people who don’t represent you and don’t care about you.
 Everyone involved in this project cares about women and people of color, because that is who we are.